certified84/certified84/README.md

 - ⚡ I'm just trying to be a dev
 - 🌱 I’m currently learning everything kotlin, android, jetpack compose
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2021 Goals:
+- 🥅 2022 Goals:
   - Contribute more to Open Source projects
-  - obtain the AAD certificate and
+  - Obtain the AAD certificate and
   - Eventually land android dev roles
 - ⚡ Fun fact: I love dancing and playing video games